Strait of Magellan: Explorations

 From 1826 to 1830, the strait was explored and thoroughly charted by Phillip Parker King, who commanded the British survey vessel HMS Adventure.
 In consort with HMS Beagle, King surveyed the complex coasts around the strait.
 A report on the survey was presented at two meetings of the Geographical Society of London in 1831.
-In connection to these explorations Robert FitzRoy came to suggest the establishment of a British base in strait to aid travel between the British Isles and Australia.
+In connection with these explorations, Robert FitzRoy came to suggest the establishment of a British base in the strait to aid travel between the British Isles and Australia.

 The 1837 French expedition of Dumont D'Urville surveyed the area of Puerto del Hambre and the navigational conditions in the Strait of Magellan.
-In a report the expedition recommended that a French colony be established at the strait to support future traffic along the route.
+In a report, the expedition recommended that a French colony be established at the strait to support future traffic along the route.

 Richard Charles Mayne commanded HMS Nassau on a survey expedition to the strait from 1866 to 1869.
 The naturalist on the voyage was Robert Oliver Cunningham.
 Charles Darwin requested the Lords of the Admiralty to ask Mayne to collect several boatloads of fossils of extinct quadruped species.
 Admiral Sulivan had previously discovered an astonishingly rich accumulation of fossil bones not far from the strait.
-These remains apparently belonged to a more ancient period than collections made by Darwin on HMS Beagle and other naturalists, and therefore were of great scientific interest.
+These remains belonged to a more ancient period than collections made by Darwin on HMS Beagle and other naturalists, and therefore were of great scientific interest.
 Many of these fossils were collected with the aid of hydrographer Richards R. N. and deposited in the British Museum.
 The Admiralty compiled advice to mariners of the strait in 1871.

-Incorporation into Chile
+Takeover during Republican Chile

 Chile took possession of the Strait of Magellan on May 23, 1843.
 President Manuel Bulnes ordered this expedition after consulting the Chilean libertador Bernardo O'Higgins, who feared an occupation by Great Britain or France.
-The first Chilean settlement, Fuerte Bulnes, was situated in a forested zone on the north side of the strait, and was later abandoned.
+The first Chilean settlement, Fuerte Bulnes, was situated in a forested zone on the north side of the strait and was later abandoned.
 In 1848, Punta Arenas was founded farther north, where the Magellanic forests meet the Patagonian plains.
 In Tierra del Fuego, across the strait from Punta Arenas, the village of Porvenir emerged during the Tierra del Fuego gold rush in the late 19th century.
 Until the opening of the Panama Canal, the town was an important supply stop for mariners.
 It has been claimed that Chile's annexation of the area originated from a fear of occupation by Great Britain or France.

-In the Boundary treaty of 1881 between Chile and Argentina, Argentina effectively recognized Chilean sovereignty over the Strait of Magellan.
-Argentina had previously claimed all of the strait, or at least the eastern third of it.
+In the Boundary Treaty of 1881 between Chile and Argentina, Argentina effectively recognized Chilean sovereignty over the Strait of Magellan.
+Argentina had previously claimed all of the straits, or at least the eastern third of it.

 In the Treaty of Peace and Friendship of 1984 between Chile and Argentina the conflicts between two countries were settled and Argentina ratified the strait as Chilean.